Monégasque dialect: History

 In 1191, the Republic of Genoa took possession of Monaco and began settling in 1215.
 These Genoese settlers brought their vernacular language with them which would develop into Monégasque.
 Prior to the Genoese settlers, the main language of the region was Provençal, as spoken in the nearby localities of Menton and Roquebrune.
 By 1355, Menton, Roquebrune, and Monaco were under the political union of the Grimaldis, but despite this, there was a linguistic divide as the primary language of Monaco was Ligurian.
-Overtime Monégasque began to split from the Genoese vernacular as Monaco came under the political influence of foreign powers, namely taking influences from French and Italian, but also briefly from Spanish and Catalan as Monaco had been under Spanish occupation for over a hundred years, ending in 1641.
+Over time Monégasque began to split from the Genoese vernacular as Monaco came under the political influence of foreign powers, namely taking influences from French and Italian, but also briefly from Spanish and Catalan as Monaco had been under Spanish occupation for over a hundred years, ending in 1641.

 Afterwards, Monaco would be under French protection and prior to the French Revolution, Italian and Monégasque were the primary languages of the political elite, administration, clergy and natives.
 French would however begin to become a major influence as France instituted bilingual government.
-At this time the population of Monaco was mainly made up of immigrants and descendants from Genoa and other parts Liguria, and though Monégasque was not written, it was openly spoken and passed down through families by oral tradition.
-People coming in from the Italian city-states were considered closer neighbors than those coming in from Grimaldi-led cities of Menton and Roquebrune, who were considered foreigners despite their union with Monaco.
+At this time the population of Monaco was mainly made up of immigrants and descendants from Genoa and other parts of Liguria, and though Monégasque was not written, it was openly spoken and passed down through families by oral tradition.
+People coming in from the Italian city-states were considered closer neighbours than those coming in from Grimaldi-led cities of Menton and Roquebrune, who were considered foreigners despite their union with Monaco.

-In 1793, Monaco was annexed by France and by 1805, decrees from the Emperor of France, imposed French language instruction and limited the use of other languages.
+In 1793, Monaco was annexed by France and by 1805, decrees from Napoleon, Emperor of the French, imposed French-language instruction and limited the use of other languages.
 The Grimaldis reestablished a sovereign principality in 1814, but maintained French as the only official language though Italian and Monégasque remained national languages.
 In 1815, Prince Honoré IV decreed French and Italian equal status in education, though Italian gradually declined as the nearby regions became more French, noticeably in 1860 with the French annexation of Nice.
 Monégasque was then demoted to a "patois," and barred from being taught or spoken in public and religious schools until 1976, in a similar manner to that of Occitan in France.